 Baseline visual inspections are carried out to identify any defects in the bridge that are present before ground movements due to mining can occur.
 Further visual inspections are carried out at key stages during longwall mining and when measurements taken indicate that ground movements may have caused adverse effects on the bridge.
 A baseline visual inspection of Bridges 1 and 2 was carried out before commencement of Longwall 20 and before commencement of Longwall 23.
-A further inspection of Bridge 2 and the initial baseline inspection of Cawley Road Overbridge will be carried out prior to the extraction of Longwall 301.
+A further inspection of Bridge 2 and the initial baseline inspection of Cawley Road Overbridge was carried out prior to the extraction of Longwall 301.

 As for Bridge 1, measurements of Bridge 2 and Cawley Road Overbridge to determine distortion and movements will include conventional survey of targets fixed to key points on the structures to determine relative movement between those points.
-These relative 3D survey measurements will be undertaken using an automated total station to an accuracy of ±2.5 mm.
+These relative 3D survey measurements will be undertaken using an automated total station to an accuracy of $\pm 2.5$ mm.
 Relative 3D movements between each point and every other point on the same structure will be calculated from the survey measurements.
 Shade air temperatures will be recorded during any bridge survey to give an indication of change in temperature of the bridge structure, and hence thermal expansion.

 Absolute 3D survey measurements of at least one key point on or fixed to the ground near each bridge will be taken to determine the overall movement of the bridge site.
-The absolute 3D survey will be undertaken using total station survey methods to an accuracy of ±12 mm, or alternately when proven, using a new survey system currently on trial at Metropolitan Colliery that will track absolute movements in real time (see below under heading Real-Time Monitoring Trial).
+The absolute 3D survey will be undertaken using total station survey methods to an accuracy of $\pm 12$ mm, or using a real time survey system that tracks absolute movements in real time (see below under heading Real-Time Monitoring).